n1snt/ilogger/demo/README.md

 ## Notes

 - Logs are stored in **sessionStorage**, so they persist across page reloads but are cleared when the browser tab is closed
-- The download button is automatically injected by iLogger
+- The download button is automatically injected by Interactive Logger
 - Each logger instance creates a separate log file in the downloaded ZIP